jamwise/ghostHunter/README.md

 		onKeyUp 		: true
     });

+###Clearing the results

+You can use ghostHunter to clear the results of your query. ghostHunter will return an object relating to your search field and you can use that object to clear results.

+	var searchField = 	$("#search-field").ghostHunter({
+							results   		: "#results",
+							onKeyUp 		: true
+					    });

+Now that the object is available to your code you can call it any time to clear your results:

+	searchField.clear();

 ###Customizing the html template

 The **result template** has access to these variables: title, description, link, pubDate.